What is Revisional Rhinoplasty?

-In general revision rhinoplasty is about restoring good nasal breathing (function) and correcting one or more persistent deformities (aesthetic form) after previous nasal surgery.
-Houston rhinoplasty surgeon, Dr. Cilento realizes that there is an extra layer of emotion tied to revision rhinoplasty because the normal happy primary rhinoplasty story has been replaced by one of disappointment mixed with guilt and quite often discomfort from nasal obstruction and even pain.
+In general, revision rhinoplasty is about restoring good nasal breathing (function) and correcting one or more persistent deformities (aesthetic form) after previous nasal surgery.
+Houston rhinoplasty surgeon, Dr. Ben Cilento, realizes that there is an extra layer of emotion tied to revision rhinoplasty.
+This is because the normal & happy primary rhinoplasty story has often been replaced by one of disappointment mixed with guilt, and quite often, discomfort from nasal obstruction and even pain.

 What are the Benefits of a Revision Rhinoplasty from Dr. Cilento?

 Quite often after a rhinoplasty there is compromised breathing to a loss of structure that comes with cartilage removal or cutting.
 Dr Cilento is an expert at reconstructing the structure that both restores normal breathing.

 Dr. Cilento has spent twenty years studying, teaching and writing about bad rhinoplasty outcomes.
 He has the knowledge, experience, and skill to restore natural-looking results in noses that look irregular.

 Because the nose is the central feature of the face it can have a profound effect on our self-esteem when there is an irregularity that detracts from our overall appearance.
 Having this corrected can help to restore a person’s lost self-confidence.

 A Revision Rhinoplasty Expert